ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 In order to ensure appropriate conveyance of Evidence, the following requirements MUST be fulfilled:

 Integrity:
 : Information provided by an Attester MUST NOT have been altered since it was created.
-This may be achieved through by symmetric signature, e.g., PSA TF-M profile, or asymmetric, like ECDSA.
+This may be achieved via symmetric cryptography, e.g., using COSE Mac0 as in PSA TF-M profile ({{Section 5.2 of I-D.tschofenig-rats-psa-token}}), or asymmetric, like ECDSA.

 Authentication:
 : The information provided by the Attester MUST be authentic.
 To do this, the Attester should authenticate itself to the Verifier.
 This can be done through implicit authentication using a digital signature over the Attestation Evidence, which does not require additional protocol steps, or by using a secure channel including authentication.